Tadhi/FSND-Coffee-Shop-Project-3/README.md

 > This project was completed as part of the course requirements of Udacity's Full Stack Developer Nanodegree certification.

+The application must:

+* Display graphics representing the ratios of ingredients in each drink.
+* Allow public users to view drink names and graphics.
+* Allow the shop baristas to see the recipe information.
+* Allow the shop managers to create new drinks and edit existing drinks.

 ## Auth0 Account:
 > A)- Then update the information in a file auth.py
  ```